 A sender application, written for the Android, iOS, or Chrome platform which uses the following Cast APIs:

-A receiver application that handles communication between the sender app and the receiver device.
+A Receiver application that handles communication between the sender app and the Cast device.
 You have the following options:

 - The Default Media Receiver presented with the Google Cast branding and styling.